Who needs estate planning?

 Now is the best time to get started.

 None of this is fun to think about—most people find estate planning even less exciting than preparing taxes.
 But, like responsibly dealing with your taxes, hiring will and trust services is necessary for the sake of your family.
 And, like your taxes, there’s great help available.
-The best estate planning firms are able to be sensitive to your wishes and suggest solutions that you may not have though of.
+The best estate planning firms and a real estate attorney are able to be sensitive to your wishes and suggest solutions that you may not have though of.
 An estate planner, will attorney and even a probate attorney can remove most of the burden from you, and give you the peace of mind that your intentions will be honored.